 The Twister Jar is a really cool idea in my opinion.
 It’s basically the alternative to using a tamper like the Vitamix has.
 This jar is meant for when you’re blending thicker, non-liquid ingredients like nut butters or flour or something of that nature.

-This saves you a ton of time and hassle so you don’t have to keep stopping the blending cycle, scraping the sides, and starting over again.
+This saves you a ton of time and hassle so you don’t have to keep stopping the blending cycle, scraping the sides, and starting over again like you have to do with the Vitamix.
 There is also an included spatula so that you can easily get everything out of the jar when you’re done blending.

-With the Vitamix, only a handful of their models come with the shorter 64 oz. container, so if you don’t want to pay for that specific model, you’re stuck with either a jar that is a bit tall, or you have to go with a smaller capacity jar like the 32 or 48 oz.
+With the Vitamix, only a handful of their models come with the shorter 64 oz. container and as I mentioned earlier, these are $529 and up.
+So if you don’t want to pay for that specific model, you’re stuck with either a jar that is way too tall, or you have to go with a smaller capacity jar like the 32 or 48 oz.

 Next up in our Blendtec vs Vitamix debate we have the blades.
 Each of them have very different designs for their blades as you can see in the image above.